spacefreak86/pyquarantine-milter/README.md

 * **whitelist_type**
   One of the whitelist types described below.
 * **smtp_host**
-  SMTP host to inject original e-mails.
-This is needed if not all recipients of an e-mail are whitelisted
+  SMTP host used to release original e-mails from the quarantine.
 * **smtp_port**
   SMTP port